dioxus-modal

 }

 }2.
-Create modal component
+Create a modal component

 In dioxus-modal, your modal component needs to adhere to the following signature: